ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

 * BI = Backwards imputation
 * C = Construction imputation from auxiliary variable
 * R = Response.
 This value is cleared of errors or warnings

-The Link Marker must be one of the following
-- THIS DOES NOT WORK FOR MoR:

-* K = Keep, the responder has contributed to link calculations
-* D = Default, link has defaulted to 1 due to no valid response in the imputation class
-* F = Filter, the responder and resulting corresponding growth ratios has been filtered out of link calculations
-* T = Trimmed, the responder and resulting corresponding growth ratios has been trimmed out of link calculations

 ### 5.3 Back Data